 The night-time IR biases are mainly within ± 2K (Figure 10), with increased values for SEVIR2 and SEVIR4.
 For all LEO IR daytime biases, a seasonal cycle is seen, with higher values in the summer months, which is less pronounced for the SEVIRx daytime biases.
 This is caused by the directional effects at this station caused by the trees around the station, resulting in an increased influence of sunlit and shaded areas in summer.
 The in situ data gap in 2013 is caused by the breakdown of the measurement mast due to a storm, and the gap in 2015 is due to malfunctioning of an instrument.
-Pronounced negative daytime values are seen for both MODIS data sets as well as for SLSTRA and SEVIR3 in the first half of 2017 and for SLSTRB and SEVIR4 in 2020.
-The in situ LST shows for these years a stronger seasonal cycle with high summer LST values, which is seen to a lesser extent in the satellite LST cycles.
+The in situ LST shows a stronger seasonal cycle with high summer LST values, which is seen to a lesser extent in the satellite LST cycles.
 This might be caused by the large influence of shadows and sunlit areas in summer at this station.
 Constant endmember fractions are used over this station to estimate in situ LST, whereas it was shown before that the use of a geometrical model to estimate in situ LST improves the results [RD-11].
 This should be considered for next validations of the LST\cci project.